nayfin/tft/libs/crispr-forms/README.md

 `showField` and `showFieldConfig` fields have changed to `disabledCallback` and   `disabledCallbackConfig` with inverted logic.

-The old API was designed to take a callback function that returned type  `Observable<boolean>`, showing the field on `true` hiding it on `false.
+The old API was designed to take a callback function that returned type  `Observable<boolean>`, showing the field on `true` hiding it on `false`.

 The new API still takes a callback function that returns type  `Observable<boolean>`, but now it disables field on `true` and enables on `false`.
 By default it still hides the disabled field, but you can pass `hideDisabled: false` to the field configuration if you wish to show disabled fields.